dmorenoh/bankaccount/README.md

 The solution has been faced considering DDD and Hexagonal Architecture.
 Also, the intention is to provide a non-blocking solution by using command and event bus techniques.

+Saga pattern is being used in order to coordinate money transfer transaction.

 ## Running the application in dev mode